misasa/opencvtool/README.md

 # Usage

-See specfile how to call Ruby API.
+See specfile to tell how to call Ruby API.

 # Contributing